-The benefit(s) to the Guild as a whole and to the individual is that each knows how many ringers there are; what their names are; where they are based ie. the tower at which they ring; where else they may ring; where officers are based; where ringers are “thin on the ground”; where young people are likely to be found and therefore welcome other young ringers; what ringing compositions they have been involved in and where; what towers are most used or active and many other very ringing specific information.
+The benefit(s) to the Guild as a whole and to the individual is that each knows how many ringers there are; what their names are; where they are based ie. the tower at which they ring; where officers are based; where ringers are “thin on the ground”; where young people are likely to be found and therefore welcome other young ringers; what ringing compositions they have been involved in and where; what towers are most used or active and many other very ringing specific information.

 The Guild gains subscriptions which it uses to further the collective interest and to manage membership.